ryuta-yoshimatsu/personalized_image_generation/README.md

 ## Why DreamBooth?
 [Dreambooth](https://dreambooth.github.io/) is an innovative technique developed by researchers from Google Research and Boston University that enables fine-tuning of text-to-image models using only a few images depicting a particular subject or style.
-Following fine-tuning, the models acquire the ability to generate images of the subject/s in diverse contexts.
+Through fine-tuning the models acquire the ability to generate images of the subject/s in diverse contexts.
 DreamBooth is seamlessly integrated into Hugging Face’s Diffusers library, with its training scripts readily available to the public.

 ## Why Databricks Mosaic AI?